MonikaSuchoszek/beyond-the-known/_posts/en/2019-10-17-Como-Morbegno-Sondrio.markdown

 <p class="caption"> Sforza Castle (XVth century)visible from Sempione Park, just behind the castle.
 Nice place to relax from the hustle of the city :) </p>

 I'm not really sure what to think about this city.
 The cathedral is definitely really impressive and worth to visit but the overall style of the city didn't attract out attention.
-Maybe we should visit the museum in the castle but we are not big history enthusiasts, more like a plants/animals/nature enthusiasts :)
+Maybe we should visit the museum in the castle but we are not big history enthusiasts, more like a plants/animals/nature enthusiast (Monika) and technology/robots/space (Sebastian) enthusiast :)

   * Entrance fee to cathedral and rooftop by stairs (DUOMO PASS STAIRS) - 13 euro per person but if you want to use elevator then higher fee applies.
-The bought the ticket on the spot.
+  Tickets can be bought in the office next to the Cathedral

   * Train from Colico to Milan - 7.30 per person